 Due to Russia's invasion of Ukraine and the resulting sanctions and other actions against Russia and Belarus, there has been uncertainty and disruption in the global economy.
-On March 7, 2022, we announced the suspension of business operations in Russia and Belarus, with contracts with talent or clients in Russia or Belarus required to wind down by May 1, 2022.
-The first step was shutting down support for new business generation in each country.
-Shortly following the announcement, talent and clients in Russia and Belarus were no longer able to sign up for new accounts, initiate new contracts, or be visible in search on our work marketplace.
-Contracts with talent or clients in Russia or Belarus that were in place as of the date of the announcement are allowed to remain open until May 1, 2022.
+In March 2022, we suspended business operations in Russia and Belarus, announcing that contracts with talent or clients in Russia or Belarus would be required to wind down by May 1, 2022.